taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 In the example, the built-in JavaScript functionality map is used to map over the state, the list of todos, to either return the intact todo or return the toggled todo.
 The toggled todo is identified by its `id`.

 The [JavaScript built-in functionality map](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/map) always returns a new array.
-It doesn't mutate the previous state and thus the state of todos stays immutable.
+It doesn't mutate the previous state and thus the state of todos stays immutable and can be returned as new state.

 But isn't the toggled todo mutated?
 No, because `Object.assign()` returns a new object without mutating the old object. `Object.assign()` merges all given objects from the former to the latter into each other.
 If a former object shares the same property than a latter object, the property of the latter object will be used.
 Thus the `completed` property of the updated todo item will be the negated state of the old todo item.

+Notice that these functionalities, actions and reducer, are plain JavaScript.
+There is no function from the Redux library involved by now.
+There is no hidden library magic.
+It is plain JavaScript with functional programming.

-Notice that Redux only uses plain JavaScript.
-There is no hidden magic.
-However, the reducer has grown in size that makes it less maintainable.
+One last basic step about the reducer: It has grown in size that makes it less maintainable.
 In order to keep reducers tidy, most often the different switch case branches are extracted as pure functions.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~